ospalh/anki-addons/pages/Download audio.md

 Side audio loads audio that will appear on the currently visible side.
 During the [review](#review), it will hide the text it used to get the sounds.
-Use this while learning from your native language to the foreign language, or when trying to recoginize spoken words.
+Use this while learning from your native language to the foreign language, or when trying to recognize spoken words.

 ### Note audio